Nitishmaan567/CyPro/README.md

 - No. of test cases expected to pass: 12
 - No. of test cases expected to fail(Negative testing): 2
 - We expect the last test cases of both `pro-main.cy.js` and `pro-profile.cy.js` to fail
-- In case of page not loading errors please re-run the test cases
+- In case of page not loading errors, response time error, please check your internet connection and re-run the test cases